-In the water molecule, the oxygen atom is the central atom.
-Hence the valence energy levels oxygen atom distribute as, 2s2 2px2 2py1 2pz1.
+The valance shell electronic configuration of the oxygen atom in the water molecule, 2s2 2px2 2py1 2pz1.
 All these four atomic orbitals hybridize to form four equivalent sp3 tetrahedral hybrid orbital.
 Two of these four hybridized orbitals contain singly occupied electron particles.
-Therefore, these two orbitals overlap with two 1s-orbital of the hydrogen atom to form two O-H sigma bonds.
+Therefore, these two orbitals overlap with two 1s-orbital of the hydrogen atom to form two covalent bonds.
 Another two orbitals contain two lone pairs.
-Due to the presence of lone pairs on the central atom, the shape of the water molecule V-shaped with the H-O-H bond angle 105.5°.
+Due to the presence of lone pairs on the central atom, water is a v-shape molecule with the H-O-H bond angle of 105.5°.

-The electronegativity and electron affinity of oxygen is much greater than the hydrogen atom in the periodic table.
-Therefore, the polarization arises in the pure water molecule by two contributions, the bond polarity due to oxygen-hydrogen electronegativity differences and the presence of the lone pair in the central oxygen atom.
+The electronegativity and electron affinity of oxygen is much greater than the hydrogen in the periodic table.
+Therefore, the electric polarization measurement for distilled water molecule arises due to two facts, the bond polarity or dipole moment due to oxygen-hydrogen electronegativity differences, the presence of the lone pair in the central atom.

 Crystal Structure of Ice

-The structures of ice and water are complex due to many respect.
-At least nine crystal lattice dimensions of ice established and each stable over a certain range of temperature and pressure.
-The ordinary forms of pure water on freezing point or 0°C and 1 atm pressure consists of puckered hexagons.
-The structure is similar to the ammonium fluoride.
+The crystal structure of ice and water represented the different types of complex dimensions in chemistry.
+In ice molecule, at least nine complex crystal lattices are established according to the different range of temperature and pressure.
+The ordinary forms of distilled water on freezing point or 0°C and 1 atm pressure consists of puckered hexagons.
 In this structure, each H2O-unit surrounded tetrahedrally by the oxygen atoms of four other H2O molecules through hydrogen bonds extended over the entire structure.
 In ice crystal, there are huge void or empty spaces.
 Each oxygen atom has two near and two distant neighbors.
-The experimental zero-point entropy of ice 3.4 j mol-1 with very low density.
-At a very low temperature of about -120°C, cubic lattice of ice observed.
+The experimental zero-point entropy of ice 3.4 j mol-1 with very low density and very low temperature of about -120°C, cubic lattice of ice is observed.

 When the number of H2O molecules brought together, the positive end of one dipole attacks the negative end of the other dipole.
-Therefore, H2O molecules associated together to form the cluster (H2O)n in liquid form.
-But in the gas molecule shape of water, no such hydrogen bonding or association formed.
+Therefore, H2O molecules associated together to form the cluster (H2O)n in liquid form but in the gas phase of the water molecule, no such hydrogen bonding or association found.